jeongjaro112/jeongjaro112/README.md

 Please read the [contribution guidelines](contributing.md) first.

 ## Special Thanks 🙇
-- [Zetao Zhuang](https://github.com/zzetao) for making the amazing site for this repo!
+- [멀티캠퍼스](https://lc.multicampus.com) for making the amazing site for this repo!

 ## License